Report vacant property

 Description

-The municipality of Heerlen wants to find a suitable use for vacant properties as quickly as possible.
-By tackling vacancy, we strengthen the image and safety of the neighborhood.
+The City of Heerlen wants to put vacant properties to good use as soon as possible.
+By addressing vacancy, we enhance the neighborhood’s appeal and safety.
 Has your home or building been vacant for more than 6 months?
-Then you must report this.
-Together, we will then look for a suitable solution, such as renting it out or transforming it.
-If you do not cooperate, the municipality may take measures, such as appointing a user or imposing a penalty.
+If so, you must report it.
+Together, we will then look for a suitable solution, such as renting it out or repurposing it.
+If you do not cooperate, the city may take measures, such as designating a tenant or imposing a penalty.
 Would you like more information?
-Then send an email to the municipality: leegstand@heerlen.nl or call: 045-5605040.
+Please send an email to the city at gripopwonen@heerlen.nl or call 045-5605040.

 Requirements